 The HTTP component provides a unified front end to AppDaemon's Admin Interface, HADashboard, and the AppDaemon API.
 It requires some initial configuration, but the dashboard and admin interface can be separately enabled or disabled.
-This component also creates a folder in the configuration directory called web, if it doesn't exist.
-To serve custom static content like images, videos or html pages, simply drop the content into the web folder and it becomes available via the browser or dashboard.
-Content stored in this folder can be accessed using http://AD\IP:Port/web/<content to be accessed>.
-Where $AD_IP:Port$ is the url as defined below using the http component.
+This component also creates a folder in the configuration directory called www, if it doesn't exist.
+To serve custom static content like images, videos or html pages, simply drop the content into the www folder and it becomes available via the browser or dashboard.
+Content stored in this folder can be accessed using http://AD\IP:Port/local/<content to be accessed>.
+Where AD\IP:Port is the url as defined below using the http component.